JEThornley/COMM420/content/project/HFT_Sharratt2_s6/index.md

 ---
 title: Making Sense of the Fast — and the Furious
 author: Anna Sharratt
 summary: Is high-frequency trading the most evil finance scheme ever conceived?
-Ryan Riordan crunches some hard-to-access data and comes away with a reassuring tale (Sep 23, 2014)
+Ryan Riordan crunches some hard-to-access data and comes away with a reassuring tale. </br>Sep 23, 2014, Anna Sharratt

 tags:
 - session6